 This is because, humanly speaking, our understanding of behaviors that should be considered typical and atypical is very limited.
 Also, many of the symptoms of this condition bear a close resemblance to those associated with other conditions.
 Such as anxiety disorders and pain.
 The best a vet can say is that a dog might have autism.

-In order for your dog to be diagnosed for having autism, a good number of the symptoms as listed above must be displayed.
+In order for your dog to be diagnosed with having autism, a good number of the symptoms listed above must be displayed.
 From repetitive behavior and problems to problems with social interaction with people and/or other dogs.

 How to Help Autistic Dogs